Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Attacks/Persistence.md

 ```

 ---
+### ACL - AdminSDHolder

+---
 ### Custom SSP
-- A Security Support Provider (SSP) is a DLL which provides ways for an application to obtain an authenticated connection.
+- A _Security Support Provider_ (SSP) is a DLL which provides ways for an application to obtain an authenticated connection.
 Some SSP Packages by Microsoft are:
 	- NTLM
 	- Kerberos
 	- Wdigest